Station identification: Europe

-Broadcast stations in Europe do not identify by a callsign (with the digital age, most networks share one or two metropolitan transmitting facilities within a certain region, making identification of the actual transmitter superfluous), however most networks use a brand based on their common channel number.
+Broadcast stations in Europe are not identified by a callsign (with the digital age, most networks share one or two metropolitan transmitting facilities within a certain region, making identification of the actual transmitter superfluous); however, most networks use a brand based on their common channel number.
 A form of station identification clip is played between programmes, traditionally incorporating the channel's logo, and accompanied by a continuity announcer that introduces the next programme (and promotes other programmes).
 These identifiers evolved from mainly being mechanical models (such as the BBC globe), to becoming more advanced through the evolution of CGI during the 1980s.
 From the 1960s to the 1990s, most broadcasters only used a single identifier, sometimes using special variations for holidays and special events.
 In the present day, most broadcasters use a set of multiple identifiers built around a particular theme or branding element, often based on the channel's current overall look.

 Prior to 1988, the two existing channels in the Netherlands, Nederland 1 and Nederland 2, used only the idents of the broadcasters airing on them.
 With the creation of Nederland 3, all three channels started using their own idents.

 A well-known example of idents in Europe are those featuring the masked troubadour played by British actor Joplin Sibtain, which were broadcast on the Swiss TV channel TSI in the 1990s.